 - Debrief your daily experiences–we provide trip leaders with the level of support that’s right for their group, from full facilitation by an experienced group host to a set of tried-and-true guiding questions to a “hands-off” approach.

-- Have fun and meet other college students through nighttime activities like trivia and karaoke!
+- Have fun and meet other like-minded individuals through nighttime activities–trivia, karaoke, and more!

 Read on for an overview of the entire New Alternative service-learning break program.